Honey Walnut Shrimp | 蜜汁合桃蝦

 Please visit my "How To Make Chili Oil" page for the recipe.

-Wash thoroughly and transfer the shrimp into a large bowl.
+Rinse thoroughly and transfer to a large bowl.

-Add just enuff water to submerge, followed by some ice cubes.
+Add just enough water to submerge, then add ice cubes.

-Place shrimp into a small bowl along with the egg white and tapioca starch.
+Place shrimp in a bowl with egg white and tapioca starch.

 Set aside until ready to use.

-In a sauce pot over medium heat, add 65g of water and sugar.
+In a saucepan over medium heat, add water and sugar.

-Remove from heat and transfer onto a baking tray lined with kitchen paper.
+Transfer to a tray lined with kitchen paper.

 Stir until well combined.

-Toss the fried shrimp into the sauce until well coated.
+Toss the fried shrimp in the sauce until fully coated.

-Drizzle sesame and chili oil over the top.
+Drizzle sesame oil and chili oil over the top.

 Serve immediately.